Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 $0.18/kWh · Smart scheduling required

-⚡ A California EV driver charging at peak rates pays nearly the same per mile as a gas car.
-A solar-powered EV driver pays 12x less than the pump.
+⚡ A California EV driver charging at home during peak hours pays nearly the same per mile as a gas car.
+A solar-powered EV driver pays 12× less than the pump — and that gap widens every time your utility raises rates.

 Section 4